 The third disadvantage is that bonnets that have thin elastic bands can also leave a line of demarcation on your forehead if it’s too tight or worn for a long time and to be quite honest it’s not really a desirable look for guys.
 Lastly, bonnets are not ideal for wearing outside versus durags because they are seen as night-time headwear.

-So, which is better?
+So, which is better for dreadlocks?
 Durag or Bonnet for Locs?